James-Frowen/merge-mesh-unity/README.md

 Once the object has been exported it can be used by other 3d viewer and editors.

 ![exported mesh being opened in 3d model viewer](./docs/6.jpg)

+# Bugs?

+If you find a bug while using the tool or just have a suggestion please create a new issue on github or tweet [@JamesFrowenDev](https://twitter.com/JamesFrowenDev)